Industrial Warehouse Design

 Refurbishment projects have increased as more and more companies look to us to help provide space-saving solutions for their existing buildings rather than go to the expense of a new build or extension.

-Before making the decision to move, consider all options that are available to you.
+Before deciding to move, consider all options that are available to you.
 Partitioning, Mezzanine floors, and other space-increasing solutions are all possible in an industrial warehouse.

 Another important factor to consider for industrial warehouse design is what the company intends to do in their warehouse.
 If you are using highly flammable chemicals, fire protection will be at the top of your priorities.
 Keeping your warehouse well ventilated is also important to consider.
 If you are using a forklift truck that runs on fuel, you should consider the quality of air in your warehouse.
 Your refurbishment design can include alternative air ventilation channels if what your warehouse has isn’t sufficient.

 Typically, industrial warehouses will require a certain amount of storage space.
-There are many types of warehouse racking solutions that can be used.
+Many types of warehouse racking solutions can be used.
 Standard pallet racking is one of the most versatile solutions.
 If you don’t need to store heavy items, long–span shelving will do the trick.

 The possibilities are endless, make your warehouse work for you.
 Thinking creatively about the space you have will mean you can save costs and improve the quality and environment of your warehouse without moving.